Thursday, 15 February 2024

-Leanachan forest is popular for walking, running and gentle cycling, with miles of trails under the northern slopes of Ben Nevis, including the North Face Trail at the Torlundy end of the forest.
+Leanachan forest is popular for walking, running and cycling, with miles of trials under the northern slopes of Ben Nevis, including the North Face Trail at the Torlundy end of the forest.

 Leanachan is an active working forest, producing large quantities of timber every year.
 We’ll post updates on the website about any work that affects the trails and you’ll find signs on site with details.

 Fort William and Lochaber are deservedly renowned for their outdoor activities.
 Find out what you can do and where to hire equipment at the Outdoor Capital of the UK website.

 Public toilets and a café can be found at Nevis Range.
 Parking charges apply details and costs can be found on their web page.

 There is no charge to park in the North Face car park.
 Please park with care and consideration.
 In particular please park in designated parking areas only and do not block entrances or gates.
 For parking at Nevis Range, please see details online.

 From the A82 at Torlundy, follow the turn-off signposted for the 'North face' car park.
 Follow this road up over the railway line where another sign on the right will guide you to the car park.